crazybirdy/MBR-Manual-Method/README.md

 https://github.com/crazybirdy/MBR-Manual-Method/releases

 # macOS Big Sur vs MBR HFS+
-This is no way to install macOS Big Sur to MBR and HFS+.
+Thdere is no way to install macOS Big Sur to MBR and HFS+.